EVMotorMagnets logoEV Motor Magnets

 Unknown XLH-family variant with no continuity testBattery 3k 13.4 V, stator AC 28 VAC, magnet wear visible, ground test not performed.repair-plan-needed (medium confidence)Run ground continuity + resistance validation before any parts order.

-Overcharge complaint after regulator swapBattery 3k 15.4 V, stator AC 52 VAC, resistance normal, magnets visually clean.repair-plan-needed (score 59)Prioritize regulator/harness grounding checks and verify connector condition.
+Overcharge complaint after regulator swapBattery 3k 15.4 V, stator AC 52 VAC, resistance normal, magnets visually clean.stop-and-inspect boundary (battery overvoltage)Pause operation, inspect regulator grounding and routing first, and do not continue until charging is back inside battery-safe range.

 Risk matrix and mitigations